Implementing Sophos Firewall TLS Inspection Correctly

 - Services

-Exclusions should be documented: domain, reason, affected users, date and review date.
+Exceptions should be documented: domain, reason, affected users, date, and review date.

 It shows, among other things: